-While studying at Parsons School of Design, in N.Y.C., in 1987, I got a job as a busboy at the Metropolitan Cafe in Union Square.
+While studying at Parsons School of Design, I got a job as a busboy at the Metropolitan Cafe in Union Square.
 It was a fun job for restaurant work.
 I loved the atmosphere and helping out the interesting and glamorous waitresses who were pursuing other creative dreams like myself.
 The regular customer was a stylish, cosmopolitan type.
 One of the owners was a Scandinavian supermodel.

 Arriving at the interview, portfolio in hand, I stepped off the elevator on the seventh floor of a beautiful Cast Iron building by Union Square.
 The Loft was enormous, painted entirely in white, with white high gloss floors.
 Large, simple abstract paintings were hung on several walls.
 In front of many large windows stood massive potted ficus trees.
 Opera music was playing in the background, I saw to my left, and right, extensive flat wooden tables, covered with white silk.
 I instantly felt like I had arrived in heaven.

-The Designer appeared, tall with closely cropped dark hair, he was dressed all in black and introduced himself to me as James Acker.
-Glowing with enthusiasm, a big smile, and a firm handshake, he asked me to sit in the lofts showroom area.
+The Designer appeared, tall with closely cropped dark hair, he was dressed all in black and introduced himself to me as Michael Katz.
+Glowing with enthusiasm, with a big smile, and a firm handshake, he asked me to sit in the lofts showroom area.
 Here he began viewing my portfolio, going slowly, from large sheet to sheet he continued to nod his head.
 I had arranged my artwork with examples of recent fashion illustrations done with India ink, and spot colors with pastels.

-James asked a tall blond man dressed head to toe in preppy classics to view my portfolio also.
+M.K. asked a tall blond man dressed head to toe in preppy classics to view my portfolio also.
 Soon a lady, who had been diligently arranging a dress pattern, on top of a table of brilliantly painted silk, also came over to see.
-As they began discussing my colors and line work, I studied a long hanging rack, covered by a large piece of black silk.
+As they began discussing my colors and line work, I spied a long hanging rack, covered by a large piece of black silk.
 Under the overlay of silk, popped brilliant colors of what looked like a collection of hand-painted silk designs.

+The next week I traveled to my parent's home in Maine to celebrate Christmas with my family.
+Stepping onto the front porch of my parent's old farmhouse, I saw my childhood dog Pehr a Norwegian Elkhound.
+Our family was lucky to be gifted with him from David and Peggy Rockefeller of Northeast Harbor.
+He was tied up to his run and jumping with joy to see me.
+He was unkempt and smelled of skunk spray.
+I went to pet him, his overgrown coat, his dog odors, his neediness, I realized our time together had ended, and I began to alienate him from my affections.
+I remember having no interest in expressing my love for him.
+I had moved out and left home for good now, I was no longer his rightful master.
+He looked at me with renewed friendship, yearning for his love to be reciprocated.
 He had once been my loyal, constant companion.
 On that icy winter day, I mentally abandoned him.
 I gave him a pat on his head, and a hug and went inside.
 The week passed without any renewed bonding with Pehr, except for a little caress here and upon going out to smoke a cigarette.
 Right before leaving to catch my flight, I did one last thing.
-I let him off his leash and told him to go and run.
+I let him off his leash and told him to go, run and be free.
 He had always been a roamer, he liked to chase deer and any female dogs in heat.
 He did not leave immediately but sat on the porch reproachfully, and forlorn as I moved my bags to the car and said goodbye.

 I returned to N.Y.C. to enjoy my life away from home.
 Late in the afternoon of New Year's Eve, I arrived in SoHo at Grace Jones restaurant, La Vie En Rose.
 Upon meeting the manager, I set out to learn my job.
-I met the other busboys, restaurant career sort types, the wait staff seemed rushed and frantic, there appeared to be little order about.
+I met the other busboys, the wait staff who seemed rushed and frantic, there appeared to be little order about.
 I began to familiarize myself with the inner workings of the restaurant.
-I noticed the manager trying to decide what tape to play in his sound system, he had very few to choose from and chose something not very inspiring.
+I noticed the manager/Maitre d' trying to decide what cassette tape to play in his sound system, he had very few to choose from and chose something mediocre for my taste.
 As he left, I took a look at the small tape collection and noted there were none of Miss.
-Jones's, how strange, I thought?
-If I had known this would be the case, I would have brought my own.
+Jones's.
+"How strange," I thought?
+"If I had known this would be the case, I would have brought my own."